upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 - The mechanical switch and link bar locations are too close together casing interference
 - The link bar is not able to get into it's positon because of tight fitting
 - Battery postive contact point keeps slipping from it's intended postion
-- Opening hatch for brush is too dificult to open
+- Opening hatch for brush is too dificult to open and close

 **Problems identified:**
 - Back lid contact points need to be changed for more clearance and strength